Antsbatscats/Antsbatscats/README.md

 I'm just a kid who loves cybersecurity.

-I've been in cybersecurity for three years!
+I've been in cybersecurity for 4 years!

 I've been:
 * Social Engineer
 * Web api pentester
-* Malware Dev
 * Malware analyst

 👯 I’m looking to collaborate to form a new organisation known as DeepCore which is to be based upon the principle of cybersecurity